Free-GPGMail/Free-GPGMail/ReadMe.md

       ```bash
       brew install --cask free-gpgmail
       ```

+      If you receive an error mkdir: `/Users/YOUR_USERNAME/Library/Mail/Bundles: Operation not permitted`, open the Security & Privacy system preference panel, and grant "Full Disk Access" to terminal.
+Retry the installation.

     - or manually:
         1. Download and install the GPG Suite .dmg file from the commercial seller or from the [Free-GPGMail releases page](../../releases/).